 A completely new approach can and must be developed by focusing the learning process.
-It is new because it runs against the traditional approach centered into teaching that, even if it has been weakened and questioned, still prevails in Higher Education Institutions (HEIs) because of the power exercised in them by the professorial corporation.
+It is certainly not new, as it has many precedents since Socrates' time in ancient Greece to the excellent "problem-solving" approach to learning implemented in Maastricht University in the Netherlands, but in practical and political terms it can be labelled as 'new' because it runs against the traditional approach centered into teaching that, even if it has been weakened and questioned, still prevails in Higher Education Institutions (HEIs) because of the power exercised in them by the professorial corporation.
 So, it must be discussed much more from the perspective of a reform to be introduced than as something that can be studied from experience.